Alice Lee Moqué: Books

 In addition to numerous articles, Alice published two books under the name Alice Lee Moqué.
 The Body Master's Daughter (1897) was referred to in The New York Times as a "brilliant and thrilling" novel.

-More popular was Delightful Dalmatia (1914), an account of traveling with John Oliver Moqué in Dalmatia prior to the first World War.
-Alice explains that Dalmatia is their ninth "wedding tour," since they take one "every year".
+More popular was Delightful Dalmatia (1914), an account of traveling with John Oliver Moqué in Dalmatia before World War I. Alice explains that Dalmatia is their ninth "wedding tour," since they take one "every year".
 She writes of Dalmatian women: "I'm so glad I wasn't born a Dalmatian – or I feel sure I would be a bomb-throwing, acid-pouring, Croatian suffragette!"
 Although she portrays herself as somewhat flighty, her descriptions of Dalmatia are careful, detailed, and knowledgeable.
 That she describes Dalmatia just prior to the first World War adds extra interest to her account.
 The book is illustrated throughout with her photographs, in spite of military prohibitions against taking pictures in many of the places they visited.
 It "had a great success as one of the war books of the year".

 A member of the American Authors Guild since 1893, Alice was elected to membership in the League of American Pen Women in May 1915.
 She was awarded a medal by the Société Académique d'Histoire Internationale.

 Death

 Alice died on July 16, 1919 of complications following a broken leg.
 A funeral service was held on July 18, 1919.
 She had planned her own funeral rites and requested cremation.
 Her ashes were interred in plot R61/261 of Washington's Congressional Cemetery on August 23, 1919.
 To her sons Walter and Henry, who were already independent adults, she left $100 each.
 The balance of her estate went to her second husband, John Oliver Moqué.

 John Oliver Moqué later married Mary Ida Cole.
 He died on January 13, 1942.
-Although his name and birth year were listed on Alice Lee Moqué's headstone, he was buried with Mary Ida Cole in Fort Lincoln Cemetery, Brentwood, Maryland.
+Although his name and birth year were listed on Alice Lee Moqué's headstone, he was buried with Mary Ida Cole in Fort Lincoln Cemetery in Brentwood, Maryland.